chainwayxyz/clementine-cli/docs/withdraw.md

 ## Step 5: Generate Withdrawal Signatures

-**AIRGAPPED DEVICE ONLY:** Generate the signatures for optimistic withdrawal and operator-paid withdrawal:
+Generate the signatures for optimistic withdrawal and operator-paid withdrawal using your Clementine CLI wallet.

-### Prepare Data Transfer

-**Transfer from online device to airgapped device:**

-- Signer address for signing withdrawals (wit-prefixed, taproot)
-- Destination address where withdrawn BTC will be sent
-- Withdrawal UTXO details (from scan command)

-### Generate Signature

-> [!IMPORTANT]
-> This command will generate two signatures: one for `optimistic` withdrawal (which has an exact amount of 999999760 satoshis, or 9.9999976 BTC), and one for `operator-paid` withdrawal (which has an exact amount of 997000000 satoshis, or 9.97 BTC).
+This command will generate two signatures: one for `optimistic` withdrawal (which has an exact amount of 999999760 satoshis, or 9.9999976 BTC), and one for `operator-paid` withdrawal (which has an exact amount of 997000000 satoshis, or 9.97 BTC).

 ```sh
 clementine-cli withdraw generate-withdrawal-signatures [--network <BITCOIN_NETWORK>] <SIGNER_ADDRESS> <DESTINATION_ADDRESS> <WITHDRAWAL_UTXO>